-Born and raised in Colorado, Tyler was first introduced to fine wines while working for Sonny Lubick Steakhouse in Fort Collins.
-Officially bitten by the wine bug, he passed his level two sommelier certification and then enrolled in the enology and viticulture program at Walla Walla Community College in Washington state.
-After graduating, he moved back to Colorado and began selling fine wines for one of Denver’s top distributors, where he gained a firm understanding of the retail side of the business.
-While Colorado is great for skiing, there’s no place like the Pacific Northwest with its vast array of landscapes and outstanding wines.
-Eager to return, Tyler initially joined the Stoller team for harvest 2018.
-He’s thrilled to now be working with the hospitality and wine club teams.
+Born and raised in Colorado, Tyler was introduced to fine wines while working for Sonny Lubick Steakhouse in Fort Collins.
+Officially bitten by the wine bug, he passed his level two sommelier certification, and enrolled in the enology and viticulture program at Walla Walla Community College in Washington state.
+After graduating, Tyler gained a firm understanding of the retail side of the business by working for one of Denver’s top distributors.
+However, the Pacific Northwest, with its vast array of landscapes and outstanding wines, kept calling for him to return.
+Tyler initially joined the Stoller team for harvest 2018, and he’s thrilled to now be working with the tasting room team and our amazing wine club members.

 Tasting Room Manager

-Victor was born in Bangkok, and grew up in Thailand, Singapore and the United States.
-He studied international politics and journalism at Baylor University and spent 30 years working as a journalist for major newspapers in Texas, Baltimore, and Washington D.C.
-He moved to Oregon in 2002 with his partner of 25 years and fell in love with Oregon wines.
-After covering the industry for 14 years as a wine, food, and beer columnist, he left journalism and joined the wine industry that he has come to love.
+Born in Bangkok, Victor grew up in Thailand, Singapore, and the United States.
+With a degree in international politics and journalism from Baylor University, he had a successful 25-year career as a journalist for major newspapers in Texas, Baltimore, and Washington, D.C.
+In 2002, Victor and his partner of 30 years moved to Oregon and quickly fell in love with Oregon wines.
+After covering the industry as a wine, food, and beer columnist for 14 years, he finally joined the wine industry that he has come to love.

 Sales and Education Manager